Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Theoretical background

-Region proposal network (RPN) is a deep fully convolutional network which proposes regions and serves as the attention of the Mask R-CNN.
-It means that RPN helps us to selectively focus on valuable parts within the input images.
+An RPN is a deep FCN that proposes regions and is crucial to the Mask R-CNN.
+RPN helps selectively focus on valuable aspects within the input images.
 This network takes an image and gives a set of region proposals beside their scores for being an object.
-It slides a window over the convolutional feature map (backbone output) and maps it to a lower dimension feature.
-The generated feature is then fed into two fully-connected layers to obtain the proposed regions class (object vs. non-object) and four corresponding coordinates \cite{chen2017implementation}.
-For each sliding window location, there are maximum k possible proposals which are parameterized relative to k reference boxes or anchors.
+It slides a window over the convolutional feature map (backbone output) and maps it to a lower-dimension feature.
+The generated feature is then fed into two fully-connected layers to obtain the proposed regions class (object vs. non-object), and four corresponding coordinates \cite{chen2017implementation}.
+For each sliding window location, there are a maximum of \emph{k} possible proposals which are parameterized relative to \emph{k} reference boxes or anchors.
 RPN is trained end-to-end by back-propagation and stochastic gradient descent.
-Figure \ref{fig.Region proposal network concept.} shows the scheme of RPN, in which the proposed regions are generated as the module outputs.
+Figure \ref{fig.Region proposal network concept.} depicts a scheme of RPN in which the proposed regions are generated as the module outputs.